vitobellini/vitobellini.github.io/_posts/2018-06-15-how-to-scale-a-recommender-system-in-tensorflow.md

 ### Averaging gradients

-Every GPU has its own replica of the model with its batch of data, therefore gradients on GPUs are different from each others because of different data they are computed with.
-It is possible to obtain an approximation of the gradient as it were run on a single GPU by computing an average of the gradients.
+Every GPU has its own replica of the model with its batch of data; therefore gradients on GPUs are different from each other because of different data they are computed with.
+It is possible to obtain an approximation of the gradient as it was run on a single GPU by calculating an average of the gradients.

 {% highlight python %}
 def average_gradients(tower_grads):